sveltejs/svelte/site/content/docs/02-template-syntax.md

 * `paused` — this one should be self-explanatory
 * `volume` — a value between 0 and 1

-Videos additionally have readonly `videoWidth` and `videoHeight` bindings
+Videos additionally have readonly `videoWidth` and `videoHeight` bindings.

 ```html
 <video